sunnyfloyd/master-notes/javascript/angular.md

 ## Services

-- In order to easily share part of codes between components without getting into complicated hierarchical structures **services** can be used.
+- In order to easily share part of code between components without getting into complicated hierarchical structures **services** can be used.

 - Service is just a normal TypeScript class.